MySQL® settings

 Innodb io capacity max

-All interfacesThe maximum number of I/O operations per second (IOPS) available to all InnoDB background tasks.
-If a host's flushing activity falls behind, InnoDB may start flushing data to disk at a higher rate of IOPS than defined by the Innodb io capacity setting but within the specified maximum number of IOPS.
+All interfacesSets the upper IOPS limit for all InnoDB background operations.
+If the host falls behind on flushing, InnoDB may start flushing data to disk at a higher rate than defined by the Innodb io capacity but within this upper IOPS limit.

 . -